ammar-tanwar/bloglearnbay/posts/operators-in-python-operation-using-symbol.md

 When you write 'x+y', the operator '+' is used on two operands, 'x' and 'y'.

-In this article, you will understand different concepts and types of operators used in python.
+<b>In this article, you will understand different concepts and types of operators used in python.</b>

 ## **What are the types of operators?**
 There are seven different types of operators in python.
 Let us take a look at them individually: